Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogManager.md

 ---|---
 Assembly|Catel.Core
 Namespace|Catel.Logging
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public static class LogManager
 ```

-Log manager that allows external libraries to subscribe to logging of Catel.

-    The manager automatically adds an instance of the [DebugLogListener](#) to the list of listeners so the tracing is available in debug mode.
+Log manager that allows external libraries to subscribe to logging of Catel.The manager automatically adds an instance of the [DebugLogListener](#) to the list of listeners so the tracing is available in debug mode.
 To remove this listener, call ClearListeners before doing any initialization.

 ## Fields

-### _ignoreCatelLogging

-### _isDebugEnabled

-### _isErrorEnabled

-### _isInfoEnabled

-### _isStatusEnabled

-### _isWarningEnabled

-### _loggers

-Dictionary containing the logs per type.

-### _logListeners

-List of all registered [ILogListener](#) instances.

-### Log

-Logging of the class.
-Must be declared after the log listeners and loggers.

 ## Constructors

-### LogManager()

-Initializes static members of the [LogManager](#) class.

 ## Properties

 ### IgnoreCatelLogging

-Gets a value indicating whether the global IgnoreCatelLogging should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IgnoreCatelLogging should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.

 ### IsDebugEnabled

-Gets a value indicating whether the global IsDebugEnabled should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IsDebugEnabled should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.

 ### IsErrorEnabled

-Gets a value indicating whether the global IsErrorEnabled should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IsErrorEnabled should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.

 ### IsInfoEnabled

-Gets a value indicating whether the global IsInfoEnabled should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IsInfoEnabled should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.

 ### IsStatusEnabled

-Gets a value indicating whether the global IsStatusEnabled should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IsStatusEnabled should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.

 ### IsWarningEnabled

-Gets a value indicating whether the global IsWarningEnabled should be overriden.

-    Note that this value will override all settings of each listener globally.
-If this value is set to ```null```, nothing will be overriden.
+Gets a value indicating whether the global IsWarningEnabled should be overriden.Note that this value will override all settings of each listener globally.
+If this value is set to`null` , nothing will be overriden.